makovalab-psu/RecoverY/README.md

 	input : all raw reads (second in pair) and Y-specific reads accoding to RecoverY algorithm (first in pair) output : Y-specific reads according to RecoverY algorithm (second in pair)

+### Trusted kmers

+The trusted_kmers file consists of all the single copy k-mers obtained by k-merizing known single copy regions.
+These are obtained by running DSK on X-degenerate gene sequences from human Y, and from these, extracting only k-mers with a count of 1.
+These trusted k-mers are used as a proxy to determine the abundance threshold for Y-mers.

+The trusted kmers file consists of (kmer_sequence,count) pairs separated by a whitespace.

+	AAAAAAAAAAAAAAAAGAAAAACAA 1
+	AAAAAAAAAAAAAAACAAGCTGAAT 1
+	AAAAAAAAAAAAAAAGAAAAACAAA 1
+	AAAAAAAAAAAAAACAAGCTGAATG 1
+	AAAAAAAAAAAAAAGAAAAACAAAA 1

 ### License
 This program is released under the MIT License.
 Please see LICENSE.md for details